 Streambank erosion is another sediment source throughout the watershed and modeled as a unique sediment source independent of other upland-associated erosion sources.
-Information regarding the stability of streambanks was provided by WVDEP streambank erosion pin study, described in Section 2.2.6.
 The sediment loading from bank erosion is considered a nonpoint source and LAs are assigned, except in MS4 areas where the loads are categorized with the wasteload allocations.